andrewjamesford/andrewford-co-nz-11ty/content/articles/creative-process-with-ai-on-ipad/index.md

   - creative-process
   - proof-of-concept
   - poc
+description: >-
-description: Exploring how iPadOS 26 and AI tools like ChatGPT enable a focused, keyboard-free creative workflow.
+  Exploring how iPadOS 26 and AI tools like ChatGPT enable a focused, keyboard-free creative workflow.
+audio: true
+audioSrc: /audio/posts/creative-process-with-ai-on-ipad.mp3
+audioDuration: "2:17"
+audioGeneratedAt: "2026-07-10"
+audioVoice: Andrew
+audioDisclosure: AI narrated using Andrew's voice
 ---

 I recently bought an iPad, not to just watch more content or play more games, but to explore how far I could push working with AI tools as part of a creative process away from a keyboard.
 I probably wouldn’t have even considered this until recently, when the beta of iPadOS 26 introduced proper windowing.